staeter/work-in-progress/dialogue.md

 # Dialogue

-This document is a first attempt at defining the requirements of Dialogue, a new platform redefining the role of online social networks.
-We states our goals and build toward an extensive list of requirements.
+Humanity has gained mastery over nature but its social organization is still subordinated to individualistic short term interests.
+Deep systemic changes are needed for humanity to gain conscious control over its future and overcome the quagmires threatening it.

+This new socio-economic organization of society must be built by the masses voluntarily governing themselves.
+It therefore has to go beyond national boundaries, welcome humanity's intrinsic diversity and defend a positivist view of liberty.
+Thereby arises the need for tools of large scale collective organizing able to support the advent of such political order.

+Building this platform is a humongous task that can only be completed with the coordination of a large pool of engineers, programers and designers.
+This document is a first attempt at clarifying the requirements in order to structure and orient everyone's work toward a clear and unified goal.

 ## Core Principles

-These core principles serve as a north star, every requirement and every feature has to be justified and can be debated relative to these principles.
+These core principles describe the general goals of the project and serve as its north star.
+Every requirement and every feature has to be justified and can be debated relative to these principles.

 1. **Empathic**: Support users physical and mental wellbeing and foster goodwill, empathy, openness and constructive communication.
 2. **Optimistic**: Build confidence in our collective ability to overcome current challenges and shape better futures through human ingenuity.